 Don't forget to Save the settings and repeat it for other cron job groups if required.

 Unfortunately, these are the only admin panel settings for the Magento cron job.
-So, you still need to execute and schedule them in the database.
-But not if you follow our advice.
+So, you still need to make code changes to reschedule or disable specific cron tasks.
+But not if you follow the instruction below.

 Execute and Schedule Magento Crons in the Admin Panel